-In 2020, the Fire Prevention Division continued to support the mission of the Mentor-on-the-Lake Fire Department.
+In 2021, the Fire Prevention Division continued to support the mission of the Mentor-on-the-Lake Fire Department.
 This is accomplished through fire safety inspections of commercial buildings throughout the City of Mentor-on-the-Lake and residential fire safety inspections when requested by the resident.
 The Fire Prevention Division is also required to oversee the annual fireworks show that is presented by the Mentor Harbor Yacht club.
 In addition to the daily responsibilities, the Fire Prevention Division participates in public relations events as well.
 This included the annual Santa rounds.
-2020 was an extremely difficult year with the COVID pandemic and the stay at home orders preventing us from following our normal inspection routines.
-We were also not able to attend the various public relations events due to there cancellation.
+2021 continued to be a difficult time with the COVID pandemic however, we were able to begin our normal inspection routines.
+We were also able to attend the various public relations events that were scheduled.

-As we look forward to 2021, the Fire Prevention Division will continue to look for additional ways to provide excellent customer service and a safer community.
+As we look forward to 2022, the Fire Prevention Division will continue to look for additional ways to provide excellent customer service and a safer community.

 Thank you for your continued support.

+Respectfully submitted,

+Fire Inspectors

-Respectfully submitted, Lt.
-Anthony Konte F.F.
-Jeremy Campaign Fire Inspectors
+Lt.
+Anthony Konte B.C.
+Ray Paduano

+F.F.
+Jeremy Campaign